ChibiOS/ChibiOS/testhal/STM32F3xx/PWM-ICU/readme.txt

 *****************************************************************************
-** ChibiOS/RT HAL - EXT driver demo for STM32F4xx.                         **
+** ChibiOS/RT HAL - PWM-ICU drivers demo for STM32F3xx.                    **
 *****************************************************************************

 ** TARGET **

-The demo runs on an STMicroelectronics STM32F4-Discovery board.
+The demo runs on an STMicroelectronics STM32F3-Discovery board.

 ** The Demo **

-The application demonstrates the use of the STM32F4xx EXT driver.
+The application demonstrates the use of the STM32F3xx PWM-ICU drivers.

 ** Board Setup **

-None required.
+- Connect PA15 and PC6 together.

 ** Build Procedure **